 He then told her that the huge sum of money was for a loan he had taken out and if the man was not paid off at the time, he would end up facing jail time.

 She remained adamant however and this caused her husband to start physically assaulting her and also threatened her with consequences if she did not pay him the amount.

 In the end, she gave him the money, only to later find out that he had taken the money in order to wed another woman and to pay for her dowry.
 When she confronted her husband and asked him to divorce his second wife, he refused.

 The woman stated that her husband did not leave her any other choice, causing her to go to the Personal Status Court and also file for khula.
-In the case of Khula the wife is entitled to pay him the dowry back.
+In the case of Khula, the wife is required to pay him the dowry back.

-However, he still refused to divorce her and she was adamant on getting khula.
+However, he still refused to divorce her and she was adamant about getting khula.
 She stated that the judge finally allowed her a divorce, without forcing her husband to pay back the dowry or any of the other expenses bore by her.

 He also added that there are several valid reasons behind Khula such as if the husband does not pray if the husband acts in an immoral or unethical manner or if the husband is a drug addict.